® Shipping

 USPS

 Why?
 Aside from the fact that USPS seems unable to deal with valuable cargo, they do something else that should make you think hard about relying on them.
 They simply do not take responsibility.
 Whether for domestic or international shipments, starting a claim will get you nowhere.
-Worse, if the lost shipment is international, they will throw up their hands and suggest you contact US Customs.
+Worse, if the lost or delayed shipment is international, they will throw up their hands and suggest you contact US Customs.
 As far as I know, US Customs does not have a customer service department.

 Boxing